Coaches first, but service members forever

-A high school coach’s duty is to serve with pride, but three area coaches, have gone beyond that to serve their country as well.
+A high school coach’s duty is to serve with pride, but three Fort Worth area coaches have gone beyond that to serve their country as well.

 Honor is a value drilled into to all U.S. armed forces recruits during basic training.

-Duty, honor, country: Second nature for Brooke Brittain, Kurt Clawson and Rachel Riley.
+Duty, honor, country are second nature for Brooke Brittain, Kurt Clawson and Rachel Riley.

-Brittain, Arlington Martin High School’s girls head basketball coach and a sergeant first class with the 366th Military Police Co., is on her third Middle East deployment and will miss the 2017-18 season.
+Brittain, Arlington Martin High School’s girls head basketball coach, is a sergeant first class with the 366th Military Police Co.
+She is on her third Middle East deployment and will miss the 2017-18 season.

 “I knew what I wanted to be,” said Brittain, a 16-year Army veteran.
 “I wanted to serve my community being a teacher, coach, police officer or soldier.”